 Nobel decided in his will that a large part of his fortune would go to establish a prize.
 Five prizes would be established: Physics, Chemistry, Physiology or Medicine, Literature and a Peace Prize, which would be awarded to the person who, during the preceding year, “conferred the greatest benefit on mankind”.
 He also named the institutions that would select the prize winners: Karolinska Institutet, the Royal Swedish Academy of Sciences, the Swedish Academy and the Norwegian parliament, Stortinget.

 Alfred Nobel dies in his home in San Remo, Italy

 Nobel’s will caused quite a bit of controversy when it was opened.
 His family opposed the prize.
-Some people were critical because the large amount of money would not fully benefit Swedish research.
+Many people, including King Oscar II, were critical because the large amount of money would not fully benefit Swedish research.
 The institutions that Nobel chose to select the prize winners were not consulted and accepted the responsibility only after considerable hesitation.
 They feared that the responsibility would occupy too much of the academy’s time and resources.
-It took five years until the first Nobel Prizes were awarded in December 1901.
+It took five years until the first Nobel Prizes were awarded.

 June 29, 1900

 The Nobel Foundation was founded as a private organization to manage the finances and administration of the Nobel Prize.

 December 10, 1901

 Nobel Prizes are awarded for the first time

 In 1901 the first Nobel Prizes were finally awarded.
 The amount of the prize was enormous for that time: SEK 150,000 for each Laureate, the equivalent of about SEK 8 million in today’s monetary value.
 The huge prize sum of the Nobel Prizes received considerable international attention, helping right from the start to draw the eyes of the world to Stockholm at the time of the award ceremony every December.
 And it continues to do so today, 111 years later.